 Cannon Street ‘Pocket’ Garden

 A pocket garden mainly of birch trees in the heart of London, in between St Nicholas Cole Abbey and St Paul’s Cathedral.
-The former is dedicated to Saint Nicholas or Myra, the patron saint of Fishermen and in Elizabethan times there was an important fish market here.
-The garden will open to public from the end of 2018 onwards.
+The former is dedicated to St Nicholas of Myra, the patron saint of Fishermen and in Elizabethan times there was an important fish market here.

 An existing sculpture of Icarus by Michael Ayrton was relocated to the middle of the garden.
 And a water wall inspired by fish scales acts as a bookend to the garden.